Mayuri-Chan/pyrofork/docs/source/topics/text-formatting.rst

 HTML Style
 ----------

-To strictly use this mode, pass :obj:`~pyrogram.enums.HTML` to the *parse_mode* parameter when using :meth:`~pyrogram.Client.send_message`.
+To strictly use this mode, pass :obj:`~pyrofork.enums.HTML` to the *parse_mode* parameter when using :meth:`~pyrofork.Client.send_message`.
 The following tags are currently supported:

 .. code-block:: text